 |To Serve||lemon slices or pesto|

-Wash the reserved coriander stalks and the lemongrass and spring onion trimmings and place them in a saucepan with the stock or water and salt to taste.
+Wash the reserved coriander stalks, lemongrass outer layers and spring onion trimmings and place them in a saucepan with the stock or water and salt to taste.
 Bring to the boil and simmer over low heat for 30 minutes.

 Allow the soup to cool a little then pour into a blender or processor and process until smooth.
 Pour through a strainer into a bowl.
 Cover and refrigerate until cold.

-To serve: Transfer the soup to individual chilled bowls, add the remaining coriander leaves and reserved chopped spring onions and float lemon slices on top, or add a dollop of pesto.
+Transfer the soup to individual chilled bowls, garnish with the remaining coriander leaves and reserved chopped spring onions, and float lemon slices on top.
+Alternatively, add a dollop of pesto.

 browse recipes from the Summer series